ricsanfre/pi-cluster/docs/_docs/ansible-instructions.md

 If you maintain the private network assigned to the cluster (10.0.0.0/24) and the hostnames and IP addresses.
 The only field that you must change in `inventory.yml` file is the field `mac` containing the node's mac address.
 This information will be used to configure automatically DHCP server and assign the proper IP to each node.

-This information can be taken when Raspberry PI is booted for first time during the firmware update step (see below).
+This information can be taken when Raspberry PI is booted for first time during the firmware update step: see [Raspberry PI Firmware Update](/docs/firmware).

 {{site.data.alerts.end}}